pstiasny/VITABS/doc/index.md

     M 1/4     1,1

-The *bar-meter* indicator - `M` - is visible when the bar selected by the cursor is not complete, eg. bar's meter does not match total duration of notes in it.
+The *bar-meter* indicator - `M` - is visible when the bar selected by the cursor is not complete, i.e. bar's meter does not match total duration of notes in it.

 The *note length* presents length of note or chord indicated by the cursor.